 With PTSD, the stress response remains after the danger disappears.
 PTSD can begin a few months or a few years after someone experiences a traumatic event.
 The individual may experience flashbacks, memory issues, nightmares, or sleep problems.

 PTSD and substance abuse often happen at the same time.
 Sometimes, the individual may use drugs or alcohol to reduce the guilt, fear, depression or other symptoms they experience PTSD.
-Unfortunately, drugs do not last for long, so the individual has to use over and over again to achieve the same effects.
+Unfortunately, drugs’ impact on the body and mind do not last for long, so the individual has to use over and over again to achieve the same effects.

 Why Dual Diagnosis Care Is Important

-In a PTSD therapy program, individuals can get dual diagnosis treatment.
+In a PTSD therapy program, individuals can get dual diagnosis treatment, also known as co-occurring disorder.
 This type of treatment focuses on the addiction and the underlying mental illness at the same time.
-By focusing on both issues, clients have a better chance of recovering.
+By focusing on both issues, patients have a better chance of recovering.

 Discovering the Right Treatment Options